777arc/textbook/content/noise.rst

 The Gaussian distribution is also called the "Normal" distribution (recall a bell curve).

 The Gaussian distribution has two parameters: mean and variance.
 We already discussed how the mean can be considered zero because you can always remove the mean, or bias, if it's not zero.
 The variance changes how "strong" the noise is.
-Variance is positively correlated.
 A higher variance will result in larger numbers.
 It is for this reason that variance defines the noise power.

 Variance equals standard deviation squared (:math:`\sigma^2`).